Deforming three-manifolds with positive scalar curvature: Introduction

 where $\Gamma_1,\dots,\Gamma_k$ are finite subgroups of $SO(4)$ acting freely on $S^3$.
 The number of $S^2 \times S^1$ summands coincides with the number of handles attached, and the spherical quotients come with a choice of orientation.
 The resulting metric $\hat{g}$ is locally conformally flat and has positive scalar curvature.
 Two canonical metrics on $M$ are in the same path-connected component of the moduli space $\mathcal{R}_+(M)/{\rm Diff}(M)$.

 Given a metric $g_0$ in $\mathcal{R}_+(M)$, the strategy is to use the Ricci flow with surgery $(M^3_i,g_i(t))_{t \in [t_{i},t_{i+1})}$ with initial condition $g_0(0)=g_0$ to construct a continuous path in $\mathcal{R}_+(M)$ that starts at $g_0$ and ends at a canonical metric.
-As in the proof of the Poincaré Conjecture we use backwards induction on the set of singular times $t_i$.
-In order to handle some of the components we will sometimes need to perform extra surgeries.
+As in the proof of the Poincar\'{e} Conjecture we use backwards induction on the set of singular times $t_i$.
+We will give an outline of the proof in Section \ref{outline}.

-The induction starts at the extinction time $T=t_{j+1}>0$.
-It follows from the properties of the Ricci flow with surgery that all the remaining components of $M$ (the components of $M_j$) will be entirely covered by canonical neighborhoods (regions of standard topology and geometry) before they disappear at time $T$.
-Some of the components will develop positive sectional curvature everywhere, hence by Hamilton's theorem (\cite{HAMILTON82}) these components are isotopic to spherical space forms.